 A: No. People of all ages can be infected by SARS-CoV-2, the virus that causes COVID-19.
 However, older people and people with some pre-existing health conditions are more at risk of severe illness.
 1

 A: COVID-19 can affect anyone, regardless of their race or ethnicity.
-However, data show that it is disproportionately impacting Black, Latinx, and Native American populations.
+However, data show that it is disproportionately impacting Black/African American, Latinx, and American Indian/Alaska Native/Native Hawaiian populations.
 This is largely due to social and structural factors that impact some communities more than others.
 These factors include poverty, poor housing conditions, challenges with accessing medical care, and limited resources, among others.

 A: No. Antibiotics help stop bacterial infections and are not effective against viruses such as SARS-CoV-2.1